btuckerc/phys-comp-final/README.md

 ## Physical Computing Final Project
-Dummy owl which will analyze pi-camera data to figure out either fashion trends, if students tend to leave on bike, if they leave with backpacks, etc. Tweets will be produced related to the data.
+Dummy owl which will analyze pi-camera data to figure out either fashion trends, if students tend to leave on bike, if they leave with backpacks, etc. A microphone will be used to analyze overall volume of the environment.
+A daylight sensor will help the owl decide when to sleep (or sleep only certain sensors).
+Tweets will be produced related to the data; either count of people walking/biking, average color of shirt, average/max volume of the day.
 Data will be visualized using Dash.
 See sentdex tutorial on YouTube.

 ## Deployment

-Dependencies:
+Python Dependencies:
 	numpy
 	matplotlib
 	cv2 (opencv)

 To download opencv on linux:

 ```
 sudo apt-get install libopencv-dev python-opencv
 ```

+Sensors:
+	pi-camera
+	microphone

 ## Built With